Demaurr/random-media-player/Readme.md

 - **Video Playback**: Users can select and play video files from their local directories.
 - **Playback Controls**: Provides controls for play, pause, stop, fast-forward, and rewind.
+- **Saving Favorites**: Save Favorite Media or Screen Capture in Your Defined Folder.
 - **Watch History**: Keeps track of watched videos and their playback durations.
 - **Statistics**: Displays statistics on watched videos, including total duration watched and frequency of playback.
 - **Customization**: Users can customize the application by selecting different video files, adjusting volume, and viewing playback progress.